 (Region North Coast

 ).
 It was founded by former US Ambassador to Italy James David Zellerbach (1892-1963) after his retirement.
-The name "Hanzell" was formed from the first letters of the first name of his wife Hana and the surname.
-Zellerbach bought in 1948 a property in the size of 80 hectares.
-His goal was to build a winery based on the Burgundian model and to produce top wines in burgundy style.
-The winery really evokes associations with the famous chateau of Château du Vougeot.
-The first vines of the Chardonnay and Pinot Noir varieties were planted in 1953 on 2.5 hectares.
-The first grape harvest took place four years later in 1957.
-Zellerbach introduced steel tanks and started to grow wines from the two grape varieties in barriques.
-For the first time in California, the wooden barrels were introduced from Burgundy.
+The name "Hanzell" was formed from the first letters of the first name of his wife Hana and the family name.
+In 1948, Zellerbach bought a property of 80 hectares.
+His goal was to build a winery based on the Burgundian model and to produce top-quality wines in the Burgundian style.
+The winery actually evokes associations with the famous Château du Vougeot.
+The first vines of the Chardonnay and Pinot Noir varieties were planted on 2.5 hectares in 1953.
+The first harvest took place four years later in 1957.
+Zellerbach introduced steel tanks and began to develop wines from the two grape varieties in barriques.
+The wooden barrels from Burgundy were introduced for the first time in California.

-Although Zellerbach was only able to produce a total of six years before he died, he set a widely recognized and faked quality standard.
-After the death of Zellerbach there were several owners, the high quality of the wines remained unchanged.
-Since 1975, the estate is owned by the de Brye family, since 1991 this is Alexander de Brye.
-The winemaker Bob Sessions contributed significantly to the success of the house, he held this role from 1973 to 2001.
-As his successor Michael Terrien was hired, his daughter Jean Arnold Sessions has since been president of the company.
+Although Zellerbach could only produce a total of six vintages until his imminent death, he set a widely recognized and imitated quality standard.
+After Zellerbach's death there were several owners, but the high quality of the wines remained unchanged.
+The estate has been owned by the de Brye family since 1975 and has been Alexander de Brye since 1991.
+The cellar master Bob Sessions made a significant contribution to the success of the house, he held this function from 1973 to 2001.
+Michael Terrien was hired as his successor, and his daughter Jean Arnold Sessions has since been president of the company.
 The vineyards cover 17 hectares of vineyards.
-Of these eleven are planted with Chardonnay and six with Pinot Noir.
-Every year around 6,000 boxes (72,000 bottles) of wine are produced.
+Eleven are planted with Chardonnay and six with Pinot Noir.
+Around 6,000 boxes (72,000 bottles) of wine are produced annually.